Mian Sahib: Etymology

 Earlier in 20th century, there have been alternative theories proposed on the origin of the name Mian Jo Goth.
 Several hypotheses have been advanced focusing on its linguistic roots which however remain uncertain.

 Mian Sahib was previous known by the name of Pat'a ("Dunes of Sand") until the 20th century.
-The origins of the city's currently identification is unclear.
+The origins of the city's current identification is unclear.
 In one legend, Sultan Bahoo's Third Trusste writes in his Book The "Munqaib-e-Sultani", that the Central Asian Sufi mystic Hazrat Faqir Mian Taj Muhammad Mahar from Iran, arrived at Pat'a and cultivated the lands and build the foundation of the City that made people recognize his name and then started calling the city "Mian Jo Goth".

-A contemporary writer Faqir Mian Ali Raza descendant of Mian Taj Muhammad mentions in his book the" Manaqib Pat'a Dhani" that the Ancient known name of the city was Mian Jo Goth, "Mian" was the name of tribe that inhabited the region and city.
+Contemporary writer and descendant of Mian Taj Muhammad, Faqir Mian Ali Raza, mentions in his book Manaqib Pat'a Dhani that the ancient known name of the city was Mian Jo Goth; "Mian" was the name of tribe that inhabited the region and city.

-According to historical records, A Sufi Saint Named Mian Akhond Khair Muhammad Panhyar who was a Islamic Scholar he started teaching at Pat'a Dhani later than people started referring the village as "Mian Jo Goth" by his title.
+According to historical records, A Sufi saint named Mian Akhond Khair Muhammad Panhyar who was an Islamic scholar he started teaching at Pat'a Dhani later than people started referring the village as "Mian Jo Goth" by his title.

 In another version of then legend, Mian Jo Goth was known by his villagers who were Mian's.

 In 1978 Pakistan Government officially declared the Official Standard geographic Name as "Miān Sāhib" approved by the United States board on geographic names.